Help us match you with local pros in your area

 Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

-Always get estimates for HVAC service in writing before work begins.
-A detailed quote should cover both materials and labor.
-Make sure you understand all terms before signing a contract.
+Get a written proposal before HVAC work starts.
+A full quote includes both materials and labor costs.
+Make sure you understand and agree to all terms before signing the contract.

 There are several ways you can make your HVAC system more energy-efficient: